HGARZON/readme-template/README.md

 - Designer 2 (programmer2@work.com)
 - etc.

-## Description of all the project
+## Description

 What is this proyect about?

-## Configuration

-Instructions to install, configure, and to run the programs.

-Grails version: X.X.X
+Short.
+Straight to the point.

 ## Dependencies

 What you need to run or use it?

+Is it build in grails?

+Grails version: X.X.X

 Are you using sass?
 Less?
 Grunt?
 Any library should go here.

+## Configuration

+Instructions to install, configure and to run the programs.